Well, then consider doing it in Norway.

 4) Exchange.
 I can't speak for every school (or area of study), but we are strongly encouraged to spend at least a semester, preferably two, abroad.
-The guys ahead of me have typically gone to top departments in the U.S. (or in Europe).
+The folks ahead of me have typically gone to top departments in the U.S. (or in Europe).
 Alongside the obvious benefits brought on by collaborating with people from different universities, these research stays actually have a financial attraction as well.
 You are taxed less and also receive an extra monthly stipend to help meet costs while overseas.
 (An irony, of course, since your living costs will very likely be lower!)

 5) Language.
 The standard of spoken and written English is more-or-less excellent across Scandinavia.
 Moreover, English is the default "tribal language" in the Norwegian academic setting.
 That's not to say that you won't benefit from learning the local language, but it does mean that you can slot into the system immediately and without any hassles.

 And on that note, I must be off.
-I have a skiing date with the athletic Miss LB.
+I have a skiing date with the athletic LB.
 Time to hit the slopes!